Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

 There are also summoning effects, but those will be covered separately.

-_Note that `priority` only applies to the `whilePresent` trigger and should be omitted for other triggers._
+_Note that `withPriority` only applies to the `whilePresent` trigger and should be omitted for other triggers._

 ---